AhmedElqaffas/todo-queue-api-gateway/README.md

 The output `.so` file is already committed in this repo so that we can build the krakend image directly, without having to build the plugin first.

+# Online Hosting

+This gateway is hosted as a docker container on [Render](https://www.render.com).